Nadia-Usalko/Formula-1-World-Championship-1950-2024_SQL/README.md

 _Retrieved: 9/14/2024 from https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020/data_

+*To complete this project I worked in:*

+-DB Browser for SQLite

+-Tableau Public

 ###
 We all heard of the drivers who made history in F1, how many victories they actually had?